 - Remove as much excess paint from the roller as possible by running the roller over the wall in an inconspicuous area or by running the roller over several layers of newspaper.
 If paint has dried, then remove the dried paint with a paint scraper.

-- Remove the roller from the roller tube and dip the roller into the washing bucket.
+- Remove the roller from the roller frame and dip the roller into the washing bucket.
 Use your hand to scrub the roller while it is submerged in the soapy water.

 - Place the washed roller into the rinsing bucket and rinse it until it is clean.
 Alternatively, you can use a garden hose to rinse any remaining residue from the roller.

 - Wrap the roller in a clean towel to remove excess water.
-Place the roller in a well-ventilated area to dry and try to let it hang while it dried to avoid indenting the brush.
+Place the roller on its end and allow to fully dry.

 - Store the roller after it has dried completely